Skip to content

 18

-# Example: Enable the filter, filtering by the InstanceId and VpcId properties of the object, with the configuration format as follows:
+# Example: Enable the filter, filter based on the InstanceId and VpcId properties of the object, with the following configuration format:

 def filter_instance(instance):